Hexagenic/hexagenic.github.io/_posts/en/2015-03-29-jekyll-as-a-multilingual-blog.md

 ==========================

-Jekyll is not multilingual by default, but it is easy to add this functionality as I found by reading [an article by Sylvian Duran] [sylvianjekml].
+Jekyll is not multilingual by default, but it is easy to add this functionality as I found by reading [an article by Sylvain Durand] [sylvianjekml].

 One thing to note about how Jekyll builds up the data structures is that after